danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/create-an-oracle-card-with-waves-oracle.md

-# Create an oracle card with Waves Oracle
+# Create an Oracle Card With Waves Oracle

 Only authorized users can create an [oracle card](/en/ecosystem/waves-oracles/oracle-card).
 Authorization is performed using Waves Keeper.